Collective Responsibility

 Skyline Alternate School

-Youth had an enjoyable time with BGC staff building and modifying flying machines.
+Youth had an enjoyable time with the Boys and Girls Club (BGC) staff building and modifying flying machines.
 Fun had by all.

 Coming Together to Support Kids